about the barked works

 Ouellette’s large BARKED works are visceral experiences.
 They bypass a direct reference to the things of nature in a search for essence.
 As a result, the images are more like Mark Rothko’s colour field paintings than they are the prints of Ansel Adams.
 Nature here is an emergent force, not an object.

-The works bring us close to geologic time.
+The works are a glimpse into near geologic time.
 And like a changing earth, the barked skins of the largest, oldest trees on the planet absorb and reconfigure markings from their encounters with us.
 Think of the process as a reverse pentimento.
 New readings do not emerge over time from below the image surface, they are imprinted from above by the friction of people leaving their sign on the natural world.